Zolpidem sublingual tablet

 depressed mood or other changes in moods or emotions

 feeling faint or lightheaded, falls

 numbness or tingling of the tongue

 restlessness, excitability, or feelings of anxiety or agitation

 signs and symptoms of liver injury like dark yellow or brown urine; general ill feeling or flu-like symptoms; light-colored stools; loss of appetite; nausea; right upper belly pain; unusually weak or tired; yellowing of the eyes or skin

-unusual activities while asleep like driving, eating, making phone calls, or sexual activity
+unusual activities while not fully awake like driving, eating, making phone calls, or sexual activity

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):